Saint-Mandé, Paris, France Click to get info

 The following is a brief summary of past and present activities:

-- Invited the Antiguan and Barbuda and Dominican High Commissioners to the Town Hall
+- Invited the High Commissioners of Antigua and Barbuda, and Dominica to Waltham Forest Town Hall

 - Hosted a public meeting and reception for the then Prime Minister of Dominica Mr Roosevelt Douglas

-- Fund raising: walks, coach trips, cultural events
+- Fund raising: sponsored walks, coach trips, cultural events

 Mirpur, Pakistan Click to get info